FadeRakoon/COMP1161_Project3/README.md

 # L&R^2 Bakery Inventory System

+NB: Working repository is still private, this repository was made public with permission from all who worked on the original project and contains the latest stable version of the program

 ## Introduction

 Welcome to the **L&R^2 Bakery Inventory System**!
 This system helps manage the inventory of various bakery products, including adding new orders, deliveries and managing the inventory through a simple graphical user interface (GUI).
 This document will guide you through the different sections and functionalities of the system.